 Menu prices in La Playa are considerably higher than we’re used to – more aimed at tourists than locals.
-A tapas lunch at Gondola consisting of fried aubergine, almogrote and crispy chicken in a cheese sauce with a couple of beers came to €30, almost double what we’d normally pay in a traditional area.
+A tapas lunch at Avenida consisting of fried aubergine, almogrote and crispy chicken in a cheese sauce with a couple of beers came to €30, almost double what we’d normally pay in a traditional area.
 Saying that, everything was nicely presented and very tasty.
 Plus it was a great spot for people watching.

 At night we popped along to the packed out Gomera Lounge, a rather swish and stylish hub of live music including folk, jazz, blues, reggae and world music.
 We got a local band singing mainly Spanish pop to an enthusiastic and eclectic audience which spanned various ages and fashion styles.
 It was certainly entertaining even if the singer wasn’t quite as good as she thought she was.